Georgia vs. Alabama CFP National Championship Odds, Plays and Insights - NewsBreak

 Georgia Stats and Trends

-- Georgia has nine wins against the spread in 14 games this year.
+- Georgia has played 14 games, with nine wins against the spread.

 - The Bulldogs are 8-5 ATS when favored by 2.5 points or more this season.

-- Georgia's games this year have hit the over on six of 14 set point totals (42.9%).
+- Georgia's games this year have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).

 - The Bulldogs have turned the ball over 16 times this season, four fewer than the Crimson Tide have forced (20).